Persecution of Buddhists: Vietnam

-As early as 1953 rumoured allegations had surfaced of discrimination against Buddhists in Vietnam.
-These allegations stated that Catholic Vietnamese armed by the French had been raiding villages.
+As early as 1953, complaints surfaced alleging raids against Buddhists by French-armed Catholic militiamen in Vietnam.
 By 1961, the shelling of pagodas in Vietnam was being reported in the Australian and American media.

-After the Catholic Ngô Đình Diệm came to power in South Vietnam, backed by the United States, he favoured his relatives and fellow Catholics over Buddhists and dedicated the country to the Virgin Mary in 1959.
-Though Buddhists made up 80% of Vietnam's population, Catholics were given high positions in the army and civil service.
-Half of the 123 National Assembly members were Catholic.
+After the Catholic Ngô Đình Diệm came to power in South Vietnam, backed by the United States, he allegedly favoured his relatives and fellow Catholics over Buddhists and dedicated the country to the Virgin Mary in 1959.
 Buddhists also required special government permits to hold large meetings, a stipulation generally made for meetings of trade unions.
 In May 1963, the government forbade the flying of Buddhist flags on Vesak.
 After Buddhist protesters clashed with government troops, nine people were killed.
 In protest, the Buddhist monk Thích Quảng Đức burned himself to death in Saigon.
 On 21 August, the Xá Lợi Pagoda raids led to a death toll estimated in the hundreds.

+Portrayals by Western media at the time were distorted.
+In reality, South Vietnam saw Buddhism flourish under Diệm's First Republic.
+A United Nations independent fact-finding team later found that the South Vietnamese government had not engaged in the systematic oppression of Buddhists.
+With the aim of harnessing religious nationalism and promoting spiritual values against communism's atheism, Diệm's Personalist Revolution amplified religious consciousness that challenged the state's authority.